Chirag-ahir/SFC-Preparation/README.md

 What is Scrum?<br>
 Scrum is a process, with defined roles, meetings, and deliverables that provides the framework to deliver high-quality value to our customers faster.

+What do you understand by Visualforce?<br>
+Visualforce is a framework that allows developers to build custom user interfaces that can be hosted on the Lightning platform.